-The change in the amount of the MCR over the year is not material.
+The change in the amount of the MCR over the year has no material impact on the Company's business or strategy.

 Further underlying detail can be found in form S.28.01 which is included in the appendix.

 E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SOLVENCY CAPITAL REQUIREMENT